‘Do the Write Thing:’ Middle schoolers write about violence in their communities

 “It feels so good to put what you’re experiencing onto something else,” he said.
 “When I reread it, it’s like ‘Yes, we can get through this.’”

-“It’s so validating,” said Dr. Judith Allen, CEO of Communities in Schools.
+“It’s so validating,” said Dr. Judith Allen, COO of Communities in Schools.
 “It’s that someone heard them, listened to them, and then are moving to do something to react to what they’re sharing.”

 Eight hundred works were submitted this year by students across Chicago and read by more than 200 volunteer judges.
 Each essay was given a control number, read a minimum of three times by different judges and passed to an executive panel of about 30 readers ranging from senators to writers and actors.